-Remember: keep it simple, identify the main pieces of data you want to present, find a logical and interesting way to display that data and then execute it.
+Remember: keep it simple, identify the main pieces of data you want to present, find a logical and exciting way to display that data, and then execute it.

 Visual representations are used to visually represent concepts.
-A piece of text that is the outline of the data, concept or any idea, then representation gives out an accuracy and visually to that idea.
+A piece of text that is the outline of the data thought, or any idea, then image gives out accuracy and visually to that idea.

-The representation shows you and text tells you.
-Over half the population of the world are thought to be the visual learners, that leads to an understanding that information is better when visualized.
+The representation shows you, and the text tells you.
+Over half the population of the world is thought to be visual learners.
+This leads to an understanding that information is better when visualized.

 A successful representation is not an easy task, especially when it comes to visualizing complex ideas, theoretical can be tricky.

 Memes, comics, and artwork are playing a cheerful role nowadays.
-We’ve all read a comic in our lifetime, so we are for the most part comfortable with the format.
-This is the thing that makes comics such a profitable visual resource – the familiarity and openness of them.
+We’ve all read a comic in our lifetime, so we are, for the most part, comfortable with the format.
+This is the thing that makes comics such a valuable visual resource – the familiarity and openness of them.

 People associate themselves with a light-hearted tone.
 Consequently, this nature of memes and comics makes it more appealing while going through your news feed.
-The question that comes in our mind is how do we transform our complex and theoretical ideas into these while maintaining the light-heartedness?
-The answer to this is simple. if we use these correctly, by putting up the bearings, memes, comics and artworks can be magnificently instructive, educational and powerful resource.
+The question that comes in our mind is, how do we transform our complex and theoretical ideas into these while maintaining the light-heartedness?
+The answer to this is simple.
+If we use these correctly, putting up the bearings, memes, comics, and artworks can be magnificently informative, educational, and authoritative resources.

 An IBCW study, “The State of Infographics 2017,” found that consumers prefer infographics over commercials, presentations, articles, and blog posts.